Momijiscrypto/Tribe-mn/README.md

 # DAS-Masternode-script
-A masternode script for DAS
+A masternode script for DAS to ensure your masternode is running on your Ubuntu vps as fast as possible.
+-Momijiscrypto